muffrank/common.js/README.md

 # common.js
-Common use functions and action in JQuery
+Everyday used functions and actions are on one place just include the script and use.